Shore-W/Shore-W-DS210-Final/README.md

 ## DS 210 Final Project: K-means Clustering for Cholera Analysis
-### Project Overview
-### Title: Designing and Performing a K-means Clustering Algorithm to Analyze John Snow’s Cholera 1855 Report
+### Designing and Performing a K-means Clustering Algorithm to Analyze John Snow’s Cholera 1855 Report

 *Author: Will Shore*